carlosschults/100-days-of-code/log.md

 **Today's Progress**: Not a super productive day.
 Struggled a little bit with building the lib on Visual Studio, despite everything working fine via command line.
 Despite my troubles, I was able to write a couple of tests for a new method and made them pass by implementing said method.

 **Thoughts:** TODO - Learn more about .NET Standard, .NET core, the various options for target framework and how those things relate to one another.
 My knowledge about all of this is close to zero, which is a shame.

+### Day 4: April 25, 2019

+**Today's Progress**: Technically, it's already the 26th.
+But since I haven't gone to bed yet, I can still consider it as "today".
+And, technically as well, I haven't made any real progress today.
+Still struggling with the build on Visual Studio.
+I've decided to give up on VS2017 and just install the newly-release 2019 version.
+I hope I can figure this "build failing on Visual Studio" situation out soon, because it's getting old really fast.

+**Thoughts:** Maybe the best course of action is to just give up on Visual Studio altogether—at least for now—and just use Visual Studio Code.